telerik/blazor-docs/installation/nuget.md

 1. Remove saved credentials in <a href="https://support.microsoft.com/en-us/help/4026814/windows-accessing-credential-manager" target="_blank">Windows Credential Manager</a>.
 They will appear as nuget.telerik.com and/or VSCredentials_nuget.telerik.com entries.
 2. Remove the Telerik Nuget package source from Visual Studio.
-3. If you have added the Telerik  package source by nuget CLI, then try to remove it from the CLI.
+3. If you have added the Telerik  package source by nuget CLI, then try to remove it from the CLI:
+    * <a href="https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-list-source" target="_blank">dotnet nuget list source</a>
+    * <a href="https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-remove-source" target="_blank">dotnet nuget remove source</a>
 4. Check if there are any credentials stored in `%AppData%\NuGet\Nuget.Config` and if so you have to remove them.
 5. Try to reset Visual Studio user data.
 You can read how to do that <a href="https://stackoverflow.com/questions/43550797/how-to-force-nuget-to-ask-for-authentication-when-connecting-to-a-private-feed" target="_blank">here</a>.
 6. Restart Visual Studio.